Saha-Kuljit-Shantanu/CSE_308_COMPILER_SESSIONAL/3_PARSER/NOTE.md

 # WARNING

 - Does not handle the Syntax errors, only semantic errors
-- Error recovery is no done
+- Does not recover Error